fated/ObjectFactory/README.md

-# Direct Fulfillment Object Factory
+# Object Factory

-Direct Fulfillment Object Factory aims at simplifying the process of creating randomized objects that could be used for unit testing.
+Object Factory aims at simplifying the process of creating randomized objects that could be used for unit testing.
 It would save lots of developers' time and make writing unit tests not so tedious.

-DfObjectFactory is designed to be used by multi-threads, the main class and default implementations are all follow thread-safe design.
-DfObjectFactory also provides lots of providers to generating almost all common types we used in development, those providers can also be used solely to generate random objects for specific types.
+ObjectFactory is designed to be used by multi-threads, the main class and default implementations are all follow thread-safe design.
+ObjectFactory also provides lots of providers to generating almost all common types we used in development, those providers can also be used solely to generate random objects for specific types.
-DfObjectFactory also follows an extensible design, it provides lots of extensible points that allow users to implement their own logic to satisfy any of their special requirements.
+ObjectFactory also follows an extensible design, it provides lots of extensible points that allow users to implement their own logic to satisfy any of their special requirements.

 ## How To Start

-DfObjectFactory is fairly easy to use:
+ObjectFactory is fairly easy to use:

-1. Add [DfObjectFactory](https://code.amazon.com/packages/DfObjectFactory/trees/mainline) to your version set

 1. Add package as test dependency:
-    ```perl
-    test-dependencies = {
-        1.0 = {
-            # Other dependencies
-            DfObjectFactory = 1.0;
-        };
-    };
     ```
+    TODO
+    ```

-1. The main class of DfObjectFactory is ObjectFactory, which provides a single API `<T> T generate(Type type)` for generating random object for given type.
+1. The main class of ObjectFactory is ObjectFactory, which provides a single API `<T> T generate(Type type)` for generating random object for given type.
 Check out the below example that creates an ObjectFactory from ObjectFactoryBuilder and creates random objects:
     ```java